www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * [x] Do not require `loginctl enable-linger` in order to run Podman container without ssh session, in order to ensure, that all programs of ssh sessions are closed.
   -> The container is now run via a systemd user service and therefore `loginctl enable-linger` is not needed anymore.
-* [x] Create double checking for every config step. -> Check description is present in config script.
+* [x] Create double-checking for every config step. -> Check description is present in config script.
 # Playwright Notes
 ````
 <project xmlns="http://maven.apache.org/POM/4.0.0"